cleanlab/cleanlab-studio/README.md

 upload process.
 These issues include missing IDs, duplicate IDs, missing values, and values whose types do not match the schema.
 You may specify the save location with `--output [output filepath]`.

-**`cleanlab experiment download` downloads clean labels from your experiment**
+**`cleanlab cleanset download` downloads Cleanlab columns from your cleanset**

-Experiments are initialized through the Cleanlab Studio interface.
-In an experiment, users can inspect their dataset and verify their labels.
-Clean labels are the labels after this set of manual fixes have been supplied.
+Cleansets are initialized through the Cleanlab Studio interface.
+In a cleanset, users can inspect their dataset and verify their labels.
+Clean labels are the labels after this set of manual fixes have been applied.

 This command downloads the clean labels and saves them locally as a .csv, .xls/.xlsx, or .json, with columns `id` and `clean_label`.
-Include the `--combine` flag and a `--filepath [dataset filepath]` to add the clean labels as a new column `clean_label`, which will be outputted to `--output [output filepath]`.
+Include the `--filepath [dataset filepath]` to combine the clean labels with the original dataset as a new column `clean_label`, which will be outputted to `--output [output filepath]`.
+Include the `--all` flag to include **all** Cleanlab columns, i.e. issue, label quality, suggested label, clean label, instead of only the clean label column.

 ## Dataset format